 - Performance management eliminates the rater bias, which is a major drawback of a performance appraisal system.
 In the latter, the employee’s future is dependent not only on the performance but also on the supervisor’s goodwill.

 - Performance management is concerned with the actual performance rather than records of past performance.
-Hence, it removes distortions from evaluation that may have helped performing the job better on special situations, impeding the performance.
+Hence, it removes distortions from an evaluation that may have helped to perform the job better in special situations, impeding the performance.

-- Performance management also eliminates stress that crop up from upcoming appraisals.
+- Performance management also eliminates the stress that crop up from upcoming appraisals.

 - Performance management concentrates on the most relevant and immediate concerns, whereas the appraisal forces to look into the past, which in many cases remain irrelevant and takes the time away from the more pressing concerns.

 Many recent researches suggest that annual performance appraisals are viewed as a difficult process by both employees and managers.
 Objectives, typically, are not set in appraisals.
 The CEO’s and the employees’ intent mostly differ.
 The typical outcomes are as follows.